jolson88/blog/_drafts/empathy-and-compassion-at-work.md

 TODO (three simple things we can avoid doing to start being more compassionate at work).

 # Don't spread the plague
+> "The tongue like a sharp knife...
+Kills without drawing blood."
+>
+> Buddha

 TODO (Talking bad about others; negative emotions/thoughts; very viral and spreads)

 # Don't compare yourself to others